 It’s not a perfect solution, especially if you’re consuming large quantities per serving, but it’s worth trying if you’re not a fan of eating the plant fiber.

 We think this is the major benefit of tea, but two of the other benefits people talk about are faster onset times and sterilization.
-In our experience, the onset difference is negligible if you’re used to the toss & wash method, but it’s slightly faster than capsules.
+In our experience, the onset difference is negligible relative to the toss & wash method, but it’s slightly faster than capsules.

 In terms of sterilization, our view is simple: if you have to clean your kratom before using it, it’s time to find a new vendor.
 There are companies like us that only work with AKA verified sources that operate GMP compliant facilities, so you shouldn’t need to use a DIY decontamination method at home.